AntonSol919/linkspace/why.md

 But this has grown into interactive 'platforms'.
 Services that store, forward, and administrate information such that multiple devices, and thus people, can communicate.

-The thesis of linkspace is this:
+One reason for building linkspace is this:

 <b>We have reached the limit of using this model of streaming questions/answers paradigm for multi-party communication.</b>